saleor/saleor.io-learn/cli/subscribing-to-webhook.md

 1. Generated a webhook handler using CLI.
 2. Created a webhook for the installed App.
+   <<<<<<< HEAD
 3. Tested and verified the webhook endpoint of type HTTPS.

 ## What will I build?

-You will extend the Saleor template App with the use of a webhook that sends notifications over the HTTPS every time a new order is created.
+# You will extend the Saleor template App with the use of a webhook that sends notifications over the HTTPS every time a new order is created.

+3. Test and verify the webhook endpoint of type HTTPS.

+## What will I build?

+You will extend the Saleor template App with the use of a webhook that will send notifications over the HTTPS every time a new order is created.

 ## Prerequisites